Find a Lender-Approved Local Conveyancer in Bishops Cleeve

 Are there restrictive covenants that are commonly identified during conveyancing in Bishops Cleeve?

-Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Bishops Cleeve.
+Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Bishops Cleeve.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

 Last updated